GongT/baobao/@idlebox/common/etc/common.api.md

 // Warning: (ae-missing-release-tag) "Disposable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export class Disposable implements IDisposable, IDisposableBaseInternal {
+export class Disposable implements IDisposable, IDisposableEvents {
     // (undocumented)
     assertNotDisposed(): void;
     // (undocumented)